In this Article

-- Explore the reason for why you stopped breastfeeding.
+Explore the reason why you stopped breastfeeding.
 Consider having a chat with a proper consultant to discuss the scenario before relactation and the causes leading to relactation.

-- A baby may latch on successfully, however, you may not be able to return a significant milk supply.
-There is no reason to worry as even a little bit of milk could give a lot of benefits.
-Ensure that your baby continues to thrive and it may eventually lead valuable results.
+A baby may latch on successfully.
+However, you may not be able to return a significant milk supply.
+There is no reason to worry, as even a little bit of milk could give a lot of benefits.
+Ensure that your baby continues to thrive, and it may eventually lead to valuable results.

-Breasts will feel fuller, hotter and you may leak milk.
-As supply increases, your baby will wean away from supplements, gain weight and poop more often.
+As supply increases, your baby will wean away from supplements, gain weight, and poop more often.
 You may notice changes in your emotional bearing and menstrual cycle too.

-2. How Much Milk will I be Able to Make?
+2. How Much Milk Will I Be Able to Produce?

-3. What is the Composition of the Relactation?
+3. What is the Composition of Breast Milk During Relactation?